Frequently Asked Questions on Piano Lessons

 Start when you can.
 Early is best, but late is good too.
 Children and adults of all ages, including senior citizens, benefit from piano lessons because it helps them relax and gives them joy.

 I teach each age group differently, using age and level appropriate books, and using different teaching methods.
-Piano class is a solo class because one size doesn’t fit all and I plan each student’s lessons in advance, making sure there’s enough flexibility and variation in content to make class enjoyable.
+Each student’s lesson is planned in advance, making sure there’s enough flexibility and variation in content to make class enjoyable.

 2) What do students learn in piano class?